 The managed identity that's attached to the dev center needs to be granted appropriate access to connect to the catalogs.
 You should grant owner access to the target deployment subscriptions that are configured at the project level.
-The Azure Deployment Environments service will use the specific managed identity to perform the deployment on behalf of the developer.
+The Azure Deployment Environments service uses the specific managed identity to perform the deployment on behalf of the developer.

 Dev center environment types

-You can define the types of environments that development teams can create: for example, dev, test, sandbox, pre-production, or production.
+You can define the types of environments that development teams can create: for example, dev, test, sandbox, preproduction, or production.
 Azure Deployment Environments provides the flexibility to name the environment types according to the nomenclature that your enterprise uses.
 You can configure settings for various environment types based on the specific needs of the development teams.

 Project environment types

 Project environment types are a subset of the environment types that you configure for the dev center.
 They help you preconfigure the types of environments that specific development teams can create.
 You can configure the target subscription in which Azure resources are created per project and per environment type.